Live From EuropeSaturday, July 4

 Pops stora pris till Zara Larsson Zara Larsson fick det så kallade grand prize på galan Denniz Pop Awards på tisdagskvällen.

-svenska dagbladet · about 3 hours ago
+svenska dagbladet · 17 days ago

 Live From Europe